ConquerorCletus/to-do_list/notes.md

-To do list app
+# To-do list app Thought process and Pseudocode.
+The project is starting as a command line application that stores task at the task directory.
+It is going to perform the features listed below.

-Features of the To-do List app
+## Features of the To-do List app
 1. It manage task - deleting, adding and editing
 2. store time (date/day)
 3. Reminder.

-main program
+#### main program
-1.The option as a switch statement
+1. The option as a switch statement
-2.Loop until exit is called.
+2. Loop until exit is called.

-Functions/modules.
+#### Functions/modules.
-1.add task function: **progress = 100%**
+1. add task function: **progress = 100%**
 - name of task
 - Time and date to carryout task
 - store in a file
+'***I am Thinking of organizing input in dictionary for easier collection***'

-2.delete task function **progress = 100%**
+2. delete task function **progress = 100%**
 - delete task

-3.edit task function **progress = 100%**
+3. edit task function **progress = 100%**
 - Enable to edit task through the add task function

-4.Reminder function
+4. Reminder function
 - Reminder when it is time for the task.

 5. list/show task **progress = 100%**